HM-130/NASA-asteroid-analysis/README.md

 - Plotted the 2D orbits of three asteroids based on their mean semimajor axis and eccentricity.

 ## Conclusions and Key Components
-- Eccentricity has a weak correlation with orbital period, which is interesting because Kepler does not highlight this.
+- Eccentricity has a weak correlation with orbital period, which is interesting because Kepler does not highlight this in his papers which can be found here: https://www.jstor.org/stable/4025081.
+Obviously this could just be coincidence in the data, but my model found an intriguing correlation nonetheless.
-- Non-linear regression models can be more effective than linear ones in analyzing real-world data.
+- Non-linear regression models can be more effective than linear ones in analysing real-world data.
-- Visualized the relationship between asteroid brightness and orbit size.
+- Visualised the relationship between asteroid brightness and orbit size.

 Completing this project enhanced my understanding of planetary motion and orbital mechanics.
-I learned that exploring non-linear relationships can provide valuable insights, and I strengthened my programming and data visualization skills.
+I learned that exploring non-linear relationships can provide valuable insights, and I strengthened my programming and data visualisation skills.

 ## Project Files
 - [Analysis Notebook](analysis.ipynb): Main analysis performed on asteroid data.